Gregofi/camel/README.md

 The language has C-like syntax but supports advanced constructs such as objects, lists, strings and so on.
 It basically aims to be a more C-like Python with better scoping rules.

-Followinhg features will hopefully be implemented:
+Following features will hopefully be implemented:
 - Algebraic data types -> Pattern matching with enums
 - Fully interpolated strings
 - Explicit types